allubera/ipeds-scraper-2025Update/README.md

 Each file has a corresponding dictionary .zip, which includes .xls, .xlsx, or .html dictionaries.
 According to NCES, there is no comprehensive dictionary available.

 Beware: variable names frequently change between years.
 In other cases, the variable name will stay the same but the value levels will change (e.g. 1,2,3 in 2000 and 5,10,15,20 in 2001).
-I don't have a good answer for comparing between years, besides looking at the data dictionaries.
-If you have a better answer please share!

-In addition to these changes, the R script has been updated to allow querying and combining specific variables into a dataframe, but then also making that dataframe interpretable through replacing dummy values in the files with their string values from the labels dictionary.
+To help with this, I created additional python scripts to pull and assemble the labels from stata do files into a single label dictionary, which can then be applied to the queried data by combination of year, variable name, and label value.
+This last part occurs in the R script, which has code to replace dummy values in the files with their string values from the labels dictionary.

 ## Functions
 ### Scrape list of available files